Connect with others who understand.

 • Avoid intense activity immediately after meals.
 Gentle movement or rest is best.

-Drinking enough fluids is important, especially if you’re dealing with diarrhea or reduced appetite.
+Drinking enough fluids is important, especially if you have diarrhea or less appetite.
 Sip clear, hydrating drinks like water or broth throughout the day.
+For easier hydration, try:

 • Taking small sips to avoid feeling too full

-• Skipping the straw, as it can cause you to swallow air, which may worsen bloating
+• Skipping straws, which can cause you to swallow air and may worsen bloating

-Are you taking a GLP-1 drug?
-Have you noticed side effects caused by eating specific foods?
-Share your thoughts in the comments below, or start a conversation by posting on your Activities page.
+While taking a GLP-1 drug, have you noticed side effects caused by eating specific foods?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.